MI7J/mangos/sql/additions/readme.txt

     cp 79 - Implemented Dalaran Sewers (Arena).
 Patch provided by Spp, Insider, rsa cp 80 - Added special table to DB for storage non-existed in DBC spells.
-Patch provided by QAston and Wowka321 cp 81 - Fixed spell Demonic Circle by Insider
+Patch provided by QAston and Wowka321 cp 81 - Fixed spell Demonic Circle by Insider cp 82 - Fix: creatures and totems shouldn't be able to crit with spells.
+Patch provided by PSZ, rsa